Bible translations into German: Later Bible translations

 Daniel Gotthilf Moldenhawer's translation was published in 1774, Simon Grynaeus' in 1776, and Vögelin's of the new testament in 1781.

 Heinrich Braun, OSB, did a new translation of the Vulgate, published at Augsburg from 1788 to 1797.
 Johann Michael Feder's revision of this was published at Nuremberg in 1803.
 Feder's revision was the basis of Joseph Franz Allioli's revision, published at Landshut in 1830 and 1832, and often republished.

 Dominic de Brentano translated the New Testament and the Pentateuch and Anton Dereser translated the rest of the Bible; this was published at Frankfurt in sixteen volumes from 1815 to 1828, and then was revised by Johann Martin Augustin Scholz and published in seventeen volumes from 1828 to 1837.

 Wilhelm Martin Leberecht de Wette and Johann Christian Wilhelm Augusti did a translation that was published at Heidelberg from 1809 to 1814, and the revision by Wette was published from 1831 to 1833.
 Rabbi Michael Sachs worked with Arnheim and Füchs on a new translation of the Tenakh published at Berlin in 1838.

 Loch and Reischl did a translation from the Vulgate, compared with the Hebrew, Aramaic, and Greek, published at Regensburg from 1851 to 1866.

-Jehovah's Witnesses, however, released their first complete Bible called Neue-Welt-Übersetzung der Heiligen Schrift (New World Translation of the Holy Scriptures) in German in 1985.
-By the following year, in 1986, the Neue-Welt-Übersetzung der Heiligen Schrift—mit Studienverweisen (New World Translation of the Holy Scriptures—With References) was released.
-In 1989, a new edition was released with the same name as Neue-Welt-Übersetzung der Heiligen Schrift.
-The 1989 edition of the Bible is based on English 1984 edition of the New World Translation of the Holy Scriptures which was released at the “Kingdom Increase” District Conventions of Jehovah’s Witnesses on 1984 in United States.
-On February 2, 2019, one member of the Governing Body of Jehovah's Witnesses, released the revised edition of the New World Translation of the Holy Scriptures in German with a new name—Die Bibel.
-Neue-Welt-Übersetzung This Bible is based from the English 2013 revision of the New World Translation of the Holy Scriptures which was released at the 129th annual meeting of the Watch Tower Bible and Tract Society of Pennsylvania on October 5 and 6, 2013 in the Assembly Hall of Jehovah’s Witnesses, Jersey City, New Jersey, U.S.A.
-This newly revised edition in German includes the use of more modern and understandable language, clarified Biblical expression, appendixes, and many more.